SS William Clay Ford

 On the night of November 10–11, 1975, these men voluntarily left a safe harbor to face the dangers of gale force winds and vicious seas, in the blackness of a storm which had already claimed as a victim the steamer Edmund Fitzgerald, to search for possible survivors of that disaster, exemplifying the finest traditions of the maritime profession.

 In 1979 the hull of William Clay Ford was lengthened 120 feet.

-In 1984 ownership was transferred to the Rouge Steel Corporation.
+In 1984, ownership was transferred to the Rouge Steel Corporation.
 In December 1984, she hauled her last load of cargo from Duluth, Minnesota, to Rouge Basin, south of Detroit.

-In 1985 she was renamed US 266029, her registry number, as a newly renamed USS Chiwawa SS William Clay Ford was put into the fleet later named MV Lee A. Tregurtha.
+In 1985 she was renamed US 266029, her registry number, as the USS Chiwawa was put into the fleet with the name William Clay Ford.
+The second William Clay Ford was later renamed again to MV Lee A. Tregurtha.

 In August 1986, US 266029 was towed from her moorings to the Detroit Marine Terminal where the pilothouse was removed for display and exhibition, at the Dossin Great Lakes Museum on Detroit's Belle Isle.
 The hull was scrapped in Port Maitland, Ontario, in 1987.